rwenzelo/ngshop/README.md

 #### Stretch Goals

 - no duplicate favorites or likes
+- dynamic scrolling; more images loaded as you scroll down the page
-- create a Mondrian grid
+- use a library such as Masonry.js make a neater grid layout